fernandoangelin/sporty_challenge_1/README.md

 The test folder contains all the tests belonging to the project.

+The evidence folder contains all the evidence generated for this project.

 ## Test Case
     - Go to twitch.tv
         - Close the cookies modal